 So how does one make the equation work in their favor?
 And how does one sustain weight loss?

 The American way.

-Weight loss can only be sustained when one harness the that same force that drives those habits that one cannot live without.
+Weight loss can only be sustained when one harnesses that same force that drives those habits that one cannot live without.
 Whether it’s running 3 miles a day, 30 minutes of P90x3, eating “lean & green”, walking the dog, or hitting the gym...make it “your thing”.

 Along with stress, depression and anxiety affect appetite and overall motivation.
 We all know that exercise and eating right will help depression and anxiety, but how does one get over the hump?
 That is the question.

 Ok.
 This one isn’t fair.
-However almost all medical conditions have some sort of genetic predisposition.
+However, almost all medical conditions have some sort of genetic predisposition.
 If not, then it’s random “bad luck”.
 If your parents, or grandparents were obese, then you are more likely to be overweight or obese.
 Sucks right?
 Yep.
-We all know people who can eat at McDonalds 3-4x/week and not gain a pound, while others eat reasonable portions of healthy food yet seem to carry excess weight.
-Bottom line, obesity is “pleomorphic”.
+We all know people who can eat at Mcdonald's 3-4x/week and not gain a pound, while others eat reasonable portions of healthy food yet seem to carry excess weight.
+The bottom line, obesity is “pleomorphic”.
 A lot of factors contribute, including your genetic makeup.
 Either way, if 10 things lead to overweight/obesity, know that you can modify 9/10 of them and make significant strides.
-That 1/10 factor related to your parents we’ll just have to accept and move on.
+That 1/10 factor is related to your parents we’ll just have to accept and move on.

 Clearly, the power of mind-over-body is huge when it comes to weight loss.
 However, some people need something more tangible to achieve their weight loss goal.

 Tradition tools to lose weight including aerobic exercise (running, biking, treadmill, stairs, elliptical, and so on), and a low-calorie diet are the mainstay of weight loss programs.